Skip to content

 Referring to the University

-When referring to the university on your webpages, do not use "Georgia State University" or "GSU", use "Georgia State" instead.
-The exceptions to this rule are when you are referring to the proper name of a department or item (for example: the "GSU Wi-Fi Network") or an address.
-If you are referring to "Georgia State University faculty and staff" or "Georgia State University campuses," simply remove "University" and make them "Georgia State faculty and staff" or "Georgia State campuses."
+When referring to the university on your web pages, do not use "Georgia State University" or "GSU"; use "Georgia State" instead.
+The exceptions to this rule are when referring to the proper name of a department or item (for example, the "GSU Wi-Fi Network") or an address.
+If you are referring to "Georgia State University faculty and staff" or "Georgia State University campuses," remove "University" and make them "Georgia State faculty and staff" or "Georgia State campuses."

 Phone Numbers

 When listing out phone numbers on websites, do not list them in the following manner: (404) 413-5555.
 Instead, list them like 404-413-5555.
-And make sure that you make phone numbers (but not fax numbers) clickable for users on mobile devices, so that they can simply touch the number and dial it.
+Make sure that you make phone numbers (but not fax numbers) clickable for mobile device users so they can simply touch the number and dial it.
 To do this, make the phone number a link like this: tel:4044135555

 Dates

-When listing dates out, type out the month and the number, with no superscript.
-For example, don't write "January 14th," but instead write "January 14".
+When listing dates, type the month and the number without a superscript.
+For example, don't write "January 14th," but instead write "January 14."

 Times